rumenvasil3v/Ordering-Of-The-Three-Items-By-Zenyx/Documentation/README.md

 *Also anyone can add something new if you would like.*

 ## Little introduction about Rock-Paper-Scissors(also known Roshambo)
-Roshambo is really simple and fun game, which you and your friend can play if you argue about something minor.**Also It's the _perfect_ game to kill time when you are bored.**
+**Roshambo is really simple and fun game, which you and your friend can play if you argue about something minor.Also It's the _perfect_ game to kill time when you are bored.**